Recover an inactive mailbox

 Restore an inactive mailbox.
 If another employee takes on the job responsibilities of the former employee, or if another user needs access to the contents of the inactive mailbox, you can restore (or merge) the contents of the inactive mailbox to an existing mailbox.
 You can also restore the archive from an inactive mailbox.
 For the procedures for this method, see Restore an inactive mailbox in Office 365.

 See the More information section for more details about the differences between recovering and restoring an inactive mailbox, and for a description of what happens when an inactive mailbox is recovered.
+Both recover and restore operations are designed for email data and don't support restoring or recovering application data that can be stored in mailbox hidden folders.

 You can't recover or restore an inactive mailbox that's configured with an auto-expanding archive.
 If, for compliance reasons, you need to recover data from an inactive mailbox with an auto-expanding archive, use content search to export the data from the mailbox.
 This action is supported for eDiscovery purposes only, and can't be used as a backup solution.
 For instructions to use content search for the recovery of data for eDiscovery, see following articles: